ilastik/ilastik.github.io/documentation/counting/counting.md

 <a href="fig/boxes2.png" data-toggle="lightbox"><img src="fig/boxes2.png" class="img-responsive" /></a>
 * By clicking on the little lock icon you can easily provide counts for a region (highlighted in red), which will be taken into account for the training.
-* Note that this value only poses a *soft contraint*, so the prediction may slightly differ to better adher to the dot labels.
+* Note that this value only poses a *soft contraint*, so the prediction may slightly differ to better adhere to the dot labels.

 <a id="sec_advanced_svr">&nbsp;</a>